nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :exclamation: **Warning:**<br>

-Upon launching the application, some files responsible for the storage of your data will be created in the same folder as `nutrigoals.jar`.
+Upon launching the application, some files responsible for the storage of your data will be created in a folder called 'data' located in the same folder as `nutrigoals.jar`.
 If you are a new user, you are advised not to edit these files.
 If the changes you made to the data file invalidates its format, NutriGoals will discard all your data and start with an empty data file.

 </div>